 That may seem disappointing.
 A trader only has a 20% shot of being successful if they put in year or more of work.
 But, that is about 4x better odds than if you only try it for a few months.
 Also, as we will discuss below, how hard we work is a big determinant as to whether we make it into that 20%.

 Unfortunately, time put in isn’t the same as practice.
 Most of these traders simply continued to make the same mistakes over and over again, failing to learn from their mistakes.
 Following that model, they could have traded for 10 years and things wouldn’t improve.
 Some people do learn from their mistakes, it just may take them a year or more to figure it out.

 If you don’t see initial success, keep at it for more than a year, and your success rate is equal to what you would expect working with a mentor.
-I should note, the one successful trader out of this seven, traded unsuccessfully for slightly more than 2 years before becoming consistently (and sizably) profitable.

 The Odds of Day Trading Success: What it Takes